-Quit popping that 800 mg. of Ibuprofen, Imitrex or Oxy like candy; it’s time to seek a more permanent solution to your chronic migraine headaches once and for all.
-From his three decades of experience treating thousands of patients, neuromuscular TMJ expert Dr. Eddie Siman has personally discovered that one of the most common symptoms expressed by TMJ disorder patients are chronic tension headaches and migraines with subsequent symptoms like visual disturbances and extreme sensitivity to light.
+Quit popping that 800mg of Ibuprofen, Imitrex, or Oxy like candy; it’s time to seek a more permanent solution to your chronic migraine headaches once and for all.
+From his three decades of experience treating thousands of patients, neuromuscular TMJ specialist, Dr. Eddie Siman, has personally discovered that one of the most common symptoms expressed by TMJ disorder patients is chronic tension headaches and migraines with subsequent symptoms like visual disturbances and extreme sensitivity to light.
 Having diagnosed TMJ disorder as the source of countless headache patients, Dr. Siman has provided long-lasting relief to their headaches through natural and holistic processes, without any surgery or medication needed.
 In many severe cases, doctors misdiagnose the cause of headaches, and some patients are given no option other than to take pain pills that provide only temporary relief.
 But a simple understanding of the relationship between your headaches and jaw could go a long way toward finally and permanently eliminating your headaches.

 Many are unaware of the root cause of their upper body aches and discomfort; an uneven bite may be the source of these TMJ symptoms.
-The bones, joints, muscles and nerves of the face and upper body have a complex, intricate relationship.
+The bones, joints, muscles, and nerves of the face and upper body have a complex, intricate relationship.
 A single component within this group cannot operate without the proper functioning of the others.
 As the saying goes, “a chain is no stronger than its weakest link.”
-Yes, this is most certainly true when it comes to the Temporomandibular joint in association with the neck, shoulders and upper back.
+This is most certainly true when it comes to the Temporomandibular joint in association with the neck, shoulders, and upper back.
 They all work together, relieving strain on the jaw and surrounding muscles, but when the TMJ is out of alignment — strained or damaged — the neck and other surrounding regions will suffer.
-When an individual has TMJ disorder, the sore, tight and contracted muscles encompassing the joint will cause the head and shoulders to tilt in a forward position, resulting in the neck, shoulder and back muscles compensating and ultimately straining in pain.
+When an individual has TMJ disorder, the sore, tight, and contracted muscles encompassing the joint will cause the head and shoulders to tilt in a forward position, resulting in the neck, shoulder, and back muscles compensating and ultimately straining in pain.